How to Build Generative AI Solutions: A Step-by-Step Guide

 How do you choose an AI model for a Gen AI solution?

 Data is essential for any AI solution.
 Begin by gathering diverse, high-quality datasets that align with your project needs.
-Preprocessing is crucial to remove inconsistencies, standardize features, and label the data accurately.
+Data cleaning (removing errors, normalizing formats) and data labeling for training is crucial to remove inconsistencies, standardize features, and label the data accurately.

 For text, this might include tokenization and removing stop words.
 For images, it could involve resizing and normalization.
 Using libraries like pandas, NumPy, and tools for data visualization will help streamline this process.